Reviewed on April 2026 by the Compass Abroad editorial team

 The 2025 Mega-Comparison — 10 Countries Ranked

 The definitive guide for Canadian retirees considering retiring abroad.
-10-country ranked comparison — Mexico, Portugal, Costa Rica, Panama, DR, Belize, Ecuador, Colombia, Spain, Greece — across 12 factors: entry price, visa, healthcare, English, climate, flights, cost of living, safety, ownership, Canada treaty, citizenship, and overall rating.
+8-country ranked comparison — Mexico, Costa Rica, Panama, DR, Belize, Ecuador, Colombia, Puerto Rico — across 12 factors: entry price, visa, healthcare, English, climate, flights, cost of living, safety, ownership, Canada treaty, citizenship, and overall rating.

 Panama vs Belize for Canadians